 This program is open to people at any stage of the life.
 We have had college students, seminarians, seminary graduates, pastors and other professionals apply and successfully go through the program.

-All applicants will be notified by March 10, assuming they applied by the deadline.
+All applicants will be notified by late March, assuming they applied by the deadline.
 Then, we will begin matching apprentices with coaches and partners.
 Once matched, the coach and apprentice will work together to complete a covenant outlining additional learning opportunities the apprentice will receive.